andrewwhitten/Heroku-Salesforce-Search/README.md

 # Step 4: Test the Heroku App

 At this point it is worth making sure that the service is running correctly, so you can try out Postman (or similar REST testing tool) against it.
-Ensure there is no authorization (for this demo) and send a Raw JSON payload in the body against it:
+Ensure there is no authorization (for this demo) and send a raw JSON payload in the body against it:

 <img width="1312" alt="Screen Shot 2022-05-30 at 1 41 05 pm" src="https://user-images.githubusercontent.com/41508645/170913253-a57052f8-1f26-454f-b930-80633df6db66.png">